Skip Top Navigation Bar

 String name = "Jane Johnson";

-If this student would need their name changed to something else, there is no way to modify the current value "Jane Johnson" to be this new value.
-We would need to assign name this new value.
-For example, maybe the student has decided to include their middle name as well, they would need to assign name the new value, such as:
+If this student would need their name changed to include their middle name as well, there is no way to modify the current value "Jane Johnson" to a new value.
+The variable name would need to be assigned the new value, such as:

 String name = "Jane Java Johnson";

 As a teacher, perhaps you want to print name tags with just the student's first name.
-Since String data is immutable, we are not able to modify "Jane Johnson" to be "Jane".
-We will be able to access a part of a String object; however in doing so, we create a new String value that is that part of the String.
-We would then assign this value to the varaible.
+Since String data is immutable, we are not able to modify "Jane Java Johnson" to be "Jane".
+We will be able to access a part of a String object; however in doing so, we create a new String value that is part of the String.
+We would then assign the result to a varaible.

 Resources